microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-02.md

 ## Introduction

-In this assignment, you're going to add Dapr into the mix, using the Dapr **service invocation** building block.
+In this challenge, you're going to add Dapr into the mix, using the Dapr **service invocation** building block.

 ## Description